streamdata-gallery-organizations/the-new-york-times/_listings/the-new-york-times/booksv2listsdatelist-json-get-openapi.md

 x-collection-name: The New York Times
 x-complete: 0
 info:
-  title: New York Times Best Seller List by Date
+  title: The New York Times Best Seller List by Date
   description: You can optionally request an overview for a specific published date
     using the published_date query parameter.
   termsOfService: https://developer.nytimes.com/tou